onap/vnfrqts-requirements/docs/Chapter4/Security.rst

     :keyword: SHOULD
     :updated: casablanca

-    The VNF **SHOULD** provide a mechanism for performing automated system configuration auditing at configurable time intervals.
+    The VNF **SHOULD** provide a mechanism that enables the operators to perform automated system configuration auditing at configurable time intervals.

 .. req::
     :id: R-23882